Who is required to report?

 For additional questions, please contact us.

-Why is new hire reporting required?
+Why is reporting required?

 How do I report new hires?